vignesh15081992/Approval-component/README.md

  - You can sort Item Name, related to, Submitter, Submitted date
  - Wrap Text/ Clip Text options on Columns
  - Refresh button to refresh the Approval requests.
+ - Approve/ Reject All records for logged user

 ## Screenshot
 **Screen with approvals**